State0fFlux/Spider-Game/README.md

-# Where the Wind Goes
+# Where the Wind Blows

-**Where the Wind Goes** is a wind-powered endless scroller where you play as a beetle tangled in a spiderweb, navigating through nature’s obstacles.
+**Where the Wind Blows** is a wind-powered endless scroller where you play as a beetle tangled in a spiderweb, navigating through nature’s obstacles.
 Using gusts of wind, you’ll manipulate the environment to guide your path, all while avoiding the dangers of the web.

 ## Game Overview
 - **Genre**: Endless scroller, puzzle